inkyblackness/ss-specs/media/Bitmaps.md

 > Skipping output pixel is relevant for compressing video clips.
 Skipped pixel will retain the colour value from the previous frame.
 > For still images, initialize the output buffer with 0x00.
 >
-> To implement a compressor that creates output closest to the original content, use the following sequence:
+> To implement a compressor that creates output closest to the original content, use the following sequence.
+The term "reference" means either a previous frame bitmap, or a fictual frame with all bytes 0x00.
-> * From an array of bytes with length X, calculate the count Z of bytes with value 0x00 at the end.
+> * From an array of bytes with length X, calculate the count Z of bytes at the end that are identical to reference.
 Compress only N bytes, where N = X - (Z % 0x7FFF).
 >   The final sequence ```80 00 00``` implies to skip to the end.
 The encoder
 >   seems to have had a limit of counting only up to 0x7FFF, so there may be further (long) skip entries before.
 > * Iterate through the pixel data from start to N:
->    * Count the extent of same value bytes
+>    * Count the extent of static value bytes
+>    * Count the number of bytes identical to reference
 >    * Determine encoding method
->       * If the pixel value shall be retained from the previous frame, skip the count of bytes
+>       * If the pixel value shall be retained from the reference, skip the count of bytes
 >       * Otherwise, if the count is more than three, encode the count and the constant value
->       * Otherwise, count the extent of an arbitrary array; Abort when a zero value is detected, or more than three same values are found in sequence; Encode this array.
+>       * Otherwise, count the extent of an arbitrary array; Abort when more than three static or identical values are found in sequence; Encode this array.
 >    * Skip the input bytes that have been serialized and continue with the loop
 > * Encode end of compressed data sequence.